xiongyu0523/AzureRTOS-ThreadX-For-Arduino/README.md

 This is a port of Azure RTOS ThreadX to Arduino as a Library.
 For more information about Azure RTOS, please visit Microsoft Doc and source code on Github.

+> 📚 A new [Azure RTOS ThreadX for Arduino 101: Threads](https://www.hackster.io/485734/azure-rtos-threadx-for-arduino-101-threads-963a8d) is avialable on hackster.io.

 ## Hardware support

 The port and provided demo is verified on following board and Arduino Core.